Tutorial 6 - Reading from a File

 4. working with dictionaries

-You will be creating a Wordle-style game but in text rather than in graphics (spoiler alert: you’ll do a graphical for the Exercise).
+You will be creating a Wordle-style game but in text rather than in graphics (spoiler alert: you’ll do some graphics for the Exercise).
 If you haven’t played Wordle before, your goal is to guess a secret 5-letter word in, at most, 6 guesses.
 Each time you guess, you’re given some “hints” about about how correct your guess was (screenshot available below):

 Wordle Rules Screenshot screenshot of wordle rules